RidchardTerry/RidchardTerry.github.io/sample_page.md

 I've involved
 - Design document<br>
 - Tune and development<br>
-- Balance stat and set up in currently enemy on that time<br>
+- Balance stat and setup in currently enemy on that time<br>
 - QA<br>
 <br>